IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 - exceptional sound quality

-- a computer can be connected to the network, due to the integrated router
+- A computer can be connected to the network due to the integrated router

 CONS: